Lumie31/CodeCampLog/index.md

 * Learnt about reading documentation and used the jQuery documentation as a case study
 * Explored the jQuery documentation and used some methods like \*.html()\*, \*.val()\*, \*.submit()\*, \*$\* to manipulate the DOM
 * Observed the difference between javascript and jQuery in terms of syntax and use-case in DOM manipulation

+### Tuesday July 4th, 2017

+* Worked on freeCodeCamp's Basic javascript section and learnt about functions, arrays and objects
+* Collaboratively built a functional form with the team that takes a datetime input and outputs data to html